HewlettPackard/terraform-provider-oneview/docs/index.html.markdown

 The Oneview provider supports static credentials and environment variables.

+## PQC and TLS Notes

+- Go 1.26 or later is required to use the PQC-capable TLS stack used by the provider dependency chain.
+- OneView API calls use TLS 1.3 minimum.
+- PQC hybrid key exchange negotiation is handled by Go runtime defaults.

 ## Configuration Reference

 The following keys can be used to configure the provider.